Radio amateur activities

 Examinations : easier and more accessible

 Today, and contrary to the past, everyone can easily become amateur radio.
-Time have changed since the time not so far ago (until 1980 or so) where you needed to be expert in radioelectricity or telecom engineer, and a keen CWer to get the privilege to practice this activity and work in the HF bands.
+Time have changed since the days not so far ago (c.1980) where you needed to be expert in radioelectricity or telecom engineer, and a keen CWer to get the privilege to practice this activity and work in the HF bands.

 To prepare successfully these examinations many radio clubs can help you in providing syllabi and cursus dealing with the national regulation and radioelectricity.
 If required, they can help you learning the Morse code as well.